-Carla Caccavale, a brand strategist at TrustYou, a company that provides solutions for businesses to analyze reviews, tweets, and posts across the social web, explained recently that guest satisfaction can be achieved through a “secret sauce”.
-The secret to exceptional service shouldn’t be something that is hard to understand or implement, as it is something we are all expected to intuitively have – common sense.
-After all, it’s not rocket science!
+Carla Caccavale, a brand strategist at TrustYou, a company that provides solutions for businesses to analyze reviews, tweets, and posts across the social web, once explained that guest satisfaction could be achieved through a "secret sauce."
+The secret to exceptional service shouldn't be hard to understand or implement.
+It is something we are all expected to have, common sense.
+After all, it's not rocket science!
 Unfortunately, common sense is not so common.
 Naturally, the lack of common sense in service will significantly affect the success of any professional in the hospitality industry.

 Guest satisfaction should be a focus of hospitality professionals as it will result in loyalty, positive results, and increased ROI.
-Although attractive amenities, impressive suites, and delicious food attract guests, the hotel will not gain guest trust or loyalty if it does not deliver on the service end.
-Why is it important to gain the trust of guests?
-According to TrustScore, a hotel’s ADR can increase between 4.6% and 10.5% by increasing their review score by only 1%, a score that is a clear result of great service.
+Attractive amenities, impressive suites, and delicious food attract guests.
+The hotel will not gain guest trust or loyalty if it does not deliver on the service end.
+Why is it essential to gain the confidence of guests?
+According to TrustScore, a hotel's ADR can increase between 4.6% and 10.5% by increasing their review score by only 1%, a score that is a clear result of excellent service.

 Use your common sense when providing service to your guests and enjoy the boost in your ROI.